380.1599 Noncompliance of parent as misdemeanor; penalty

 Forms

-Operation Graduation is a new program in collaboration with the Muskegon County Prosecutor's office, Department of Human Services, Mediation & Restorative Services and district Family Resource Centers.
+Operation Graduation is a collaboration with the Muskegon County Prosecutor's office, the Michigan Department of Health and Human Services, Mediation & Restorative Services, Hackley Community Care, and HealthWest.

 A consistent countywide focus is necessary because: